1. When these terms and conditions apply and who is responsible under them

 a.
 Attempt again to debit your nominated bank account or credit or debit card (we will give you at least 24 hours’ notice);

 c.
 Start our debt process, which may in some circumstances lead to disconnection of the electricity supply to any property supplied under these terms and conditions.
-If your supply is disconnected, you may be charged fees.
+If your supply is disconnected, you may be charged fees, including for example a disconnection site visit fee.
 These will be notified to you before your electricity supply is disconnected.

 d.
 If you have been in our debt process, and you switch to another retailer or have your supply disconnected, we may not be able to take you on as a customer again.
 If we do allow you to open another account, and you again fail to pay us for an amount you owe us under these terms and conditions, we may require you to switch to another retailer.